slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Frontend security is really the devil.
 It is too close to the users, and it is especially easy to fool users into deception.
 Perhaps everyone's main focus is on the wallet and smart contract security, resulting in frontend security being easily overlooked.
 I want to  emphasize again that frontend security is the devil!
 Allow me to dig deeper.

-My biggest concern regarding frontend security is: How do I know that the contract I am interacting with from this specific frontend page is the smart contract that I’m expecting?
+My biggest concern regarding frontend security is: How do I know that the contract I am interacting with from this specific frontend page is the smart contract that I'm expecting?

 This insecurity is mainly due to two factors: